daler-rahimov/cs1555-final-project/README.md

   - SQL>start AllInserts.sql

 ## Phase 2 Instruction
-Here is how the methods provided in the specification is been divided into class (each class has corresponding test classes):
+Here is how the methods provided in the specification is been divided into classes (each class has corresponding test class):
-  - Profile:
+  - Profile: (to run: javac ProfileTest.java; java ProfileTest)
      - dropUser(String userID)
 	 - threeDegress()
      - searchUser()